kruttaras/pvm/README.markdown

     pvm deactivate

-To set a default Node version to be used in any new shell, use the alias 'default':
+To set a default Play version to be used in any new shell, use the alias 'default':

     pvm alias default 2.0